nmshd/documentation/_docs_operate/backbone-security-considerations.md

 ### Outbound External Connection: Internet

 The Backbone uses a TLS-secured Internet connection to the push notification services Firebase Cloud Messaging (FCM) and Apple Push Notification service (APNs).
 Your firewall must not block access to them.
-See https://firebase.google.com/docs/cloud-messaging/concept-options#messaging-ports-and-your-firewall and https://support.apple.com/en-us/HT203609 for more information.
+See the official documentation of [FCM](https://firebase.google.com/docs/cloud-messaging/concept-options#messaging-ports-and-your-firewall) and [APNs](https://support.apple.com/en-us/HT203609) for more information.

 ### Inbound External Connections